New library services platform

 - Select 'Previous and historic loans' from the dropdown list

 - It is not possible to export or email your list, so we suggest you copy and paste the contents in to a suitable application

 Having signed-in to your account, go to your Favourites:

 - Saved records (the list can be printed, emailed, or exported to reference management software)

 - Saved searches (make a note of these)

-*** Please note: your Loan History and Favourites (saved items) will be available to consult until Wednesday 16 January, after that date they will no longer be accessible. ***
+*** Please note: your Loan History and Favourites (saved items) information will remain accurate until Wednesday 16 January and may no longer be accessible after that time. ***